jeremylaratro/jeremylaratro.github.io/CS/cysecc.md

 >>####  Dig, dnsenum, and nslookup

->- These tools, along with various others, are useful in automating the process of DNS queries and can be extremely useful in reconnaissance of a website and in understanding the ownership and relationship between domain names and IPs.</details>
+>- These tools, along with various others, are useful in automating the process of DNS queries and can be extremely useful in reconnaissance of a website and in understanding the ownership and relationship between domain names and IPs.

 >>####  Shodan
 > - Extremely powerful banner search engine.